PatsBotBench/Cardputer_FM_Radio/README.md

 This program allows the M5Cardputer to control a TEA5767 FM receiver over I2C, providing on-screen frequency display, signal strength, and mono/stereo indicators.
 The user can navigate through scanned stations, switch to saved stations, and fine-tune the frequency.
 Output of the TEA5767 radio module can be sent to a powered/amplified speaker or headphones.
 Saved stations are kept in a file on the SD card called RadioSta.TXT.
 The file is required for intended operations.

 Essentials:
 Modify your Radio preferences in the INO file and stations in the RadioSta.Txt file.
 Compile the INO file & load directly or to a Bin & use Launcher on Cardputer.
 Copy RadioSta.txt to the root directory of the SD card.
-TEA5767 Housing STL file can be found here: https://www.thingiverse.com/thing:2796647 M5 Tape if you don't alreay have it!, can be found here: https://shop.m5stack.com/products/customized-m5stack-logo-adhesive-tape-buy-5-get-6?srsltid=AfmBOooPrlgnYh5shGglB8DBJKRUAlDXSjpoOiPFOAdObK3x-UXRVYGH
+TEA5767 Housing STL file can be found here: https://www.thingiverse.com/thing:2796647 M5 Tape if you don't already have it!, can be found here: https://shop.m5stack.com/products/customized-m5stack-logo-adhesive-tape-buy-5-get-6?srsltid=AfmBOooPrlgnYh5shGglB8DBJKRUAlDXSjpoOiPFOAdObK3x-UXRVYGH

 Pin Mapping:
 I2C Configuration: The TEA5767 module is connected to the M5Cardputer via the Grove port.